-- Avoid impacts on the Byourac Junction of the Thompson and Raven Creeks. - Support the rezoning of Farming Zone land south of the Hinterland Estate for future Low Density Residential Zone development; - Support the consolidation of commercial land use and development within central Moriac. - Upgrade the Lions Park in central Moriac; - Investigate opportunities to upgrade existing town entry signage;
+- Avoid impacts on the Byourac Junction of the Thompson and Raven Creeks. - Support the rezoning of Farming Zone land south of the Hinterland Estate for future Low Density Residential Zone development; - Support the consolidation of commercial land use and development within central Moriac. - Investigate the development potential of land located to the east of Hendy Main Road fronting the Thompson Creek;